Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] There is no such thing as Sprint 0.
 - [ ] Gathering, eliciting, and analyzing the requirements that will be inserted into the Product Backlog.
 - [ ] Make the complete project plan to commit date, budget, and scope to the stakeholders.
-- [ ] Determine the composition of the Development Teams so they have the capacity to deliver the completed forecast.
+- [ ] Determine the composition of the Developers so they have the capacity to deliver the completed forecast.
 - [ ] Make sure enough Product Backlog items are refined to fill the first 3 Sprints.

 **[⬆ Back to Top](#table-of-contents)**

-### In accordance with Scrum theory, how should a group of 100 people be divided into multiple Development Teams?
+### In accordance with Scrum theory, how should a group of 100 people be divided into multiple Scrum Teams?

 - [x] Understanding the product, the product vision and the rules of the Scrum framework, the group divides itself into teams.
 - [ ] It doesn't really matter because you can rotate the teams every Sprint to spread knowledge.